ekomsSavior/PHISH_HUNTER_PRO/README.md

 PHISH_HUNTER_PRO is a modular Python-based anti-phishing reconnaissance and disruption toolkit.

-Created by ekomsSavior, it is designed for security researchers, cyber defenders, and OSINT specialists to investigate and take action against phishing infrastructure.
+Created by me ekomsSavior, it is designed for security researchers, cyber defenders, and OSINT specialists to investigate and take action against phishing infrastructure.

 It performs deep web page analysis, login page spam, open port scanning, SSL certificate inspection, metadata extraction, Shodan lookups, VirusTotal enrichment, and more.